Shadowverse (TV series)

-Shadowverse is an anime television series adaptation of its namesake video game.
+is a Japanese anime television series adaptation of its namesake video game.
 The series is animated by Zexcs and directed by Keiichiro Kawaguchi, with Rintaro Isaki and Deko Akao handling series composition, Hiroki Harada designing the characters, and Yoshihiro Ike composing the series' music.
 The series aired from April 7, 2020, to March 23, 2021, on TV Tokyo and has been simulcast internationally on Crunchyroll.
 The band Penguin Research performed the first opening theme, "Kirifuda" (lit.
 Trump Card), while Yui Ogura performed the first ending theme, "Happiness Sensation".
 The second opening theme, "Shinsekai" (New World), was performed by FLOW, while the second ending theme, "Kokoro Darenimo" (Heart to Everyone), was performed by the Game Jikkyōsha Wakuwaku Band.

 A second anime series, titled Shadowverse Flame, has been announced.
 The main staff members are returning to reprise their roles.
-The series premiered on April 2, 2022.
+The series aired from April 2, 2022 to September 28, 2024.
 The opening theme is "Shingan" (The Mind's Eye) by Lanndo featuring Keina Suda, while the ending theme is "My Turn" by Yui Ogura.